jonshiach/graphics-labs/_sources/pages/07_Moving_the_camera.md

 glfwSetCursorPos(window, 1024/2, 768/2);
 ```

-Here we declare two doubles `xPos` and `yPos` and use the function `glfwGetCursorPos()` to get the cursor position before resetting it back to the centre of the window using `glfwGetCursorPos()` (if we didn't do this the cursor could go outside of the window and we would be able to use it anymore).
+Here we declare two doubles (a floating point number that uses 8 bytes instead of 4 used by the float type) `xPos` and `yPos` and use the function `glfwGetCursorPos()` to get the cursor position before resetting it back to the centre of the window using `glfwSetCursorPos()` (if we didn't do this the cursor could go outside of the window and we would be able to use it anymore).

 ### Pitch and yaw

-The values of `xPos` and `yPos` the number of pixels across and down respectively, i.e., when `xPos = 0` and `yPos = 0` is the pixel in the top left hand corner of the window.
+The values of `xPos` and `yPos` are the number of pixels across and up the window from the bottom-left hand corner pixel respectively.
 The inputs to the `glm::lookAt()` function require the camera `front` vector so we need a way of converting from the position of the cursor to a vector.
 To do this we first calculate the yaw and pitch angles.
 Consider {numref}`roll-pitch-yaw-figure` which shows $\tt foward$, $\tt right$ and $\tt up$ camera vectors.

 ```{figure} /images/07_euler_angles.svg
 :width: 350